diegoalves0688/gomodel/README.md

 # digital-go-sample

-This is a sample project to create Go based products on Digital.
+This is a sample project to create Go based products.

 ## Main dependencies